CaitlinOCallaghan/shaka-streamer-demo/README.md

 ------

 ## Breakdown on shaka-streamer
 Shaka Streamer encapsulates FFMPEG and Shaka Packager.
 Yaml configuration files are used to specify the input parameters of the video stream.
-Equivalenlty, python dictionaries can be used with the streamer python module.
+Equivalently, python dictionaries can be used with the streamer python module.
 More information on Shaka Streamer can be found [here](https://github.com/google/shaka-streamer).

 Shaka Streamer currently supports writing out to local files and directly to S3.
 The forks of Shaka Streamer and Shaka Packager used in this demo include the added feature of HTTP output.